List of Atlas launches

 This is a list of launches made by the Atlas rocket family, derived from the SM-65 Atlas ICBM.
-The currently operational variant, Atlas V, has flown 81 consecutive missions without failure between October 2007 and January 2022.
+The currently operational variant, Atlas V, has flown 92 consecutive missions without failure between October 2007 and April 2025.

+In August 2021, ULA announced that Atlas V would be retired, and all remaining launches had been sold.
+As of June 2025, 13 launches remain, all of which are listed here: six Starliner missions, six launches for Project Kuiper, and one launch for ViaSat.

 Due to the size of the list, it has been split by decade: